THE PLATFORM

 Written by Christopher Ortiz

-Home > Blog > Reviews > NetGalley Review – 2023 Guide For Authors
+Home > Blog > Reviews > NetGalley Review: A 2024 Guide For Authors

 What is NetGalley?

 NetGalley was launched in 2008 as a joint project between Firebrand Technologies and Rosetta Solutions.
-Since this date, NetGalley has subsequently expanded its roster of publishers and range of reviewers and has in fact begun offering services to publishers in the UK, France, Germany and Japan with countries planned for the future.
+Since starting, NetGalley has subsequently expanded its roster of publishers and range of reviewers and has begun offering services to publishers in the UK, France, Germany, and Japan with more countries planned for the future.

-Put simply there are two main pathways one interested in using NetGalley can go down.
-Details of both can be found below.
+How does NetGalley work?
+Put simply, there are two main pathways one interested in using NetGalley can go down.

-NetGalley for Members – NetGalley helps influential readers discover and recommend new books to their audiences.
-If a potential user is a reviewer, blogger, librarian, bookseller, educator, journalist or other member of the media, they can use NetGalley for free to request, read, and recommend books before they are published.
+NetGalley helps influential readers discover and recommend new books to their audiences.
+If a potential user is a reviewer, blogger, librarian, bookseller, educator, journalist, or other member of the media, they can use NetGalley for free to request, read, and recommend books before they are published.

-Their reviews and feedback are essential to publishers and other readers, as it creates an evolving and ecosystem that self evaluates and improves over time.
+Their reviews and feedback are essential to publishers and other readers, as they create an evolving ecosystem that self-evaluates and improves over time.

-NetGalley for Publishers – Publishers use NetGalley to build buzz, receive feedback/reviews and to discover early trends in the industry.
-The NetGalley platform connects publishers with reviewers, librarians, booksellers, media and educators who discover new books on NetGalley and recommend them to their audiences.
+Publishers use NetGalley to build buzz, receive feedback/reviews, and discover early trends in the industry.
+The NetGalley platform connects publishers with reviewers, librarians, booksellers, media, and educators who discover new books and recommend them to their audiences.

 These book advocates and industry professionals can join and use NetGalley at no cost.